Back to news

 Owing its name to the statuesque avenue of blue eucalyptus trees lining the entrance of the estate, Allée Bleue offers visitors a unique experience of world-class wines, a bistro and picnic venue, a fresh produce shop, contemporary art and breathtaking scenery.

 This working farm offers award-winning wines, relaxed dining, and a Cape Dutch ambience.
 The Bistro at Allée Bleue has something for everyone and is open for breakfast and lunch.
-The menu focuses on using in-season local produce and home grown fruit and herbs to inspire the daily specials menu.
-Cheese and charcuterie is an ever popular wining and dining pairing, and their gourmet picnics offer a relaxing experience.
+The menu focuses on using in-season local produce and homegrown fruit and herbs to inspire the daily specials menu.
+Cheese and charcuterie is an ever-popular wining and dining pairing, and their gourmet picnics offer a relaxing experience.

 Name: Allee Bleue